Gastric Sleeve Surgery in the Inland Empire

 - Achieves lasting weight loss when accompanied by healthy lifestyle changes.
 Professional support and nutrition counseling are available to help gastric sleeve patients enjoy maximum success.

 Sleeve gastrectomy is typically performed as an inpatient procedure, using general anesthesia.
 Our surgeons perform gastric sleeve surgery using a laparoscope, which allows them to complete the operation through several very small incisions in the abdomen.
-During surgery, about 80% of the stomach pouch is removed, and your surgeon creates a smaller stomach pouch using surgical staples.
+During sleeve gastrectomy surgery, about 80% of the stomach pouch is removed, and your surgeon creates a smaller stomach pouch using surgical staples.
 This “new” stomach takes the form of a sleeve, and is about the size of a banana.
 This process will effectively suppress hunger and bring about a gradual, but significant reduction in body weight.

-Surgery takes about 2 hours to perform, and patients require a 1 to 3 day inpatient stay to monitor initial healing.
+Sleeve gastrectomy surgery takes about 2 hours to perform, and patients require a 1 to 3 day inpatient stay to monitor initial healing.
 While patients are encouraged to get up and walk around shortly after waking from surgery, most require 1 to 2 weeks away from work and 4 to 6 weeks away from more strenuous activities.

 Weight loss begins after surgery and becomes noticeable in the months that follow.
 Although each patient’s results will vary, patients typically undergo a 50% to 80% reduction in excess body weight within one year or so after surgery.